coderwine/EFA-CF-ENUM-Interfaces_Adventure_Lesson/ReadMe.md

 These are also at the bottom of ```Program_UI.cs```

-- Add an option to View a Single Adventurer.
+- Add an option to View a Single Adventurer. **done**
-- Consider selecting an existing item in character creation instead of starting at creating an item.
+- Consider selecting an existing item in character creation instead of starting at creating an item. **done**
-- Include a View all Items option.
+- Include a View all Items option. **done**
 - Include a View Item by ID option.
 - Update the Adventurer Pack to add items from an the item list instead of currently the whole list.
     - Consider if there are more than one adventurer and they pull from the same item list.
     - What about removing items from the adventurers pack?